nautilus-cyberneering/.github/hiring/hiring_process.md

 Unpaid contributors are also key to our project community’s progress.
 They actively add to our projects but do so in their spare time, for the sheer pleasure, and therefore not being able to spend more time on our projects.

-## Becoming an Employee or Paid Contributor :sunglasses: :raising_hand:
+## Becoming an Employee or Paid Contributor :sunglasses: :raising_hand: :clap:

 For us at Nautilus a passionate and interested contributor is someone who enjoys working on any of our repositories and shares our projects’ vision.